Washington Heights, Manhattan: Hudson Heights

 Castle Village, like other buildings in Hudson Heights, switched from rental occupation to co-op ownership in the 1980s.

 The Hudson Heights sub-neighborhood is generally considered to cover the area west of Broadway and north of 181st Street or 179th Street, although some contend that its southern boundary extends as far as 173rd Street.
 The name was created by the Hudson Heights Owners' Coalition in 1992 to promote the sale of co-op apartments in the northwestern part of the neighborhood.

+The entrance to 250 Cabrini Boulevard, also known as 822 West 187th Street, shows the Art Deco style prominent in the neighborhood.

 Hudson Heights' name has been adopted by numerous newspapers, typically setting it apart from the rest of Washington Heights for its Art Deco decor, residential character, and closeness to Fort Tryon Park and the Hudson River.
 However, some disparage the name; Manhattan Borough Historian Robert W. Snyder argued that the name's intention was to "conceptually separate the area from the rest of Washington Heights," diminishing the "shared interest on both sides of Broadway."

 While the name "Hudson Heights" may be relatively new, a divide between northwestern Washington Heights and the rest of the neighborhood has existed in some form in the neighborhood since the early 1900s.
 Census data from 1950 shows that rents in the western areas of the neighborhood tended to be slightly higher compared to the eastern areas, but the highest rents were almost entirely in the northwestern area, with its high concentration of more modern elevator buildings, and the Audubon Park Historic District, which has most of the neighborhood's few buildings with more than six stories.

 This economic divide became racial as well during the 1970s and 1980s, as the majority of white residents who did not leave the neighborhood settled in the northwestern area.
-As of 2019, market rents remain significantly higher north of 181st Street and west of Broadway, although the most noticeable difference is the racial divide; as of 2020, Hudson Heights census blocks are 60% white while census blocks east of Broadway are 13% white.
+As of 2019, market rents remained significantly higher north of 181st Street and west of Broadway, though the most noticeable difference was the racial divide; as of 2020, Hudson Heights census blocks were 60% white, while census blocks east of Broadway were 13% white.